Rebecca Kaplan

 Rebecca Dawn Kaplan (born September 17, 1970) is a Canadian-born American attorney, rabbi and politician who served as an at-large member of the Oakland City Council from 2009 to 2025, and served as interim City Council Member for District 2 from January to April 2025, filling Nikki Fortunato Bas' vacant seat.
 She is a member of the Democratic Party.

 Born in Toronto, Ontario and raised in Hamilton, Ontario, Kaplan has degrees from the Massachusetts Institute of Technology, Tufts University, and Stanford University.
 She moved to Oakland in the 1990s, where she served as a legislative aide and housing rights attorney.
 After an unsuccessful run for Oakland City Council in 2000, Kaplan was appointed to and later elected to an at-large seat on the AC Transit Board of Directors in 2002.

 Kaplan was elected to an at-large seat on the Oakland City Council in 2008.
 She was the youngest and first openly LGBTQ+ member of the Oakland City Council.
 She unsuccessfully ran for mayor in 2010 and 2014 and has served one stint as council president and two stints as vice mayor.

-Kaplan is a candidate for the Alameda County Board of Supervisors to fill the seat of Wilma Chan.

 Early life, education, and career

 Rebecca Kaplan was born on September 17, 1970, in Toronto, Ontario, Canada.
 She was raised in Hamilton, Ontario, and attended the Hamilton Hebrew Academy and the Community Hebrew Academy of Toronto.
-Her childhood was marked by stories of social justice and workers' rights, which inspired her to pursue a career in public service.
+According to Kapalan, her childhood was marked by stories of social justice and workers' rights, which inspired her to pursue a career in public service.

 Kaplan moved to the United States in the 1980s to attend college.
 She has a bachelor of science in psychology from the Massachusetts Institute of Technology, where, as an undergraduate student, she participated in a group that led the school to divest from apartheid in South Africa and adopt sexual non-discrimination policies.
 She was also awarded an academic honor from Phi Beta Kappa.
 She later earned a master of arts in urban and environmental policy from Tufts University and a juris doctor from Stanford University.

 Kaplan got her start in politics by volunteering on Ted Kennedy's re-election campaign in 1994.
 After moving to Oakland in the mid-1990s, Kaplan became a legislative aide in the California State Assembly.
 She later worked for Prisoner Legal Services and practiced law as a housing rights attorney and as a labor attorney with the San Francisco-based firm Altshuler Berzon.

 Kaplan unsuccessfully ran for the Oakland City Council in 2000 as a member of the Green Party, but was a Green when elected to the AC Transit Board in 2002 and 2006.
 She joined the Democratic Party in 2008.